Health and Travel Alerts Learn More Left arrow

 Point Adolphus, Icy Strait Point

 The area’s distinctive blend of powerful tidal currents and underwater terrain fosters nutrient-rich food sources like krill for these baleen filter feeders to feast upon.
-An adult humpback can reach 40 to 50 feet in length, and clock in at up to 40 tons in weight.
+An adult humpback can reach 40 to 50 feet in length and up to 40 tons in weight.

 Other marine mammals drawn to Icy Strait include sea otters, Steller sea lions, Dall’s porpoises, and killer whales.
-To experience these Alaskan animals in their wild grandeur, consider booking a whale-watching charter, or even signing up for a kayak tour.
+To experience these animals in their wild grandeur, consider booking a whale-watching charter or signing up for a kayak tour.

 Resurrection Bay & Kenai Fjords National Park, Near Seward